radu1690/sde-project-public/README.md

 If you want to run the project locally, for each service create a .env file from the envTemplate.txt and add all the necessary environment variables (check envTemplate.txt in each service folder).

 ## Heroku
-Heroku will no longer provide free hosting, therefore the endpoints will stop working.
+Heroku no longer provide free hosting, therefore the endpoints are not working.